NOAA-OWP/nwm-post-processing/README.md

 in time, or `tm##`, indicating a duration into the past.
 These terms are consolidated as the word `frame` within the code base.
 This name comes from the `frame` terminology in video or animations, where each `frame` is a series of values at a given time.

+### Favor settings over Profile configurations

+Settings can and **should** be used within Profiles.
+Favor referencing the settings within your Profile configurations over putting in full or partial paths. `"{mask_path}/serfc.nc"` is more likely to be usable across all environments, whereas `"resources/masks/serfc.nc"` may work in dev but not prod and vice versa.